Deadly force behind the wheel

 As police investigated, they found a shoe near the scene of the crash, which they suspected Daniels lost while fleeing, according to a local news report.

-Five weeks later a landscaper working in the area found the body of 41-year-old Marcus McCrary, who had been struck and killed by the out-of-control Hyundai.
+Five weeks later, a landscaper working in the area found the body of 41-year-old Marcus McCrary, who had been struck and killed by the out-of-control Hyundai.
 McCrary’s body, which was found hidden behind bushes, was missing its lower left leg, the landscaper told The Post.

 Police later found the lower part of McCrary’s leg in a wheel well of the Hyundai in an impound lot.

 McCrary’s twin sister, Miracle Walker, said that the day of the crash, McCrary was on the way to her house, only a few blocks away.
-When he didn’t show up she tried to find him, but had no luck.
+When he didn’t show up, she tried to find him but had no luck.

 She said she now knows the exact moment her brother died: The lights in her house went out when Daniels’s vehicle knocked over the power lines.

-Note: Editor’s note: The videos in this story contain graphic content.